SyncfusionExamples/Getting-started-with-Syncfusion-Grid-component-in-Streamlit-app/README.md

-# Getting started with the Syncfusion Grid component in the Streamlit application
+# Getting started with the Syncfusion Grid component in the Streamlit Application

 This article provides a step-by-step guide for setting up a [Streamlit](https://streamlit.io/) application with a Python environment and integrating the Syncfusion Grid components.

 `Streamlit` is a free and open-source framework that enables quick development and sharing of visually appealing web applications for machine learning and data science.

-## Setting up the Streamlit application
+## Setting up the Streamlit Application

-A recommended approach for beginning with the Streamlit framework is to create a Python environment with [venv](https://docs.python.org/3/library/venv.html).
-Follow these steps to create a new Python environment.
+To begin working with the Streamlit framework, it is recommended to create a Python environment using [venv](https://docs.python.org/3/library/venv.html).
+Follow the steps below to create a new Python environment

 ```bash
 python -m venv my-app
 ```

-Using the above command will create a Python virtual environment.

 Upon completing the aforementioned step to create **my-app**, run the following command to install Streamlit: